The Cage (radio show): History

 The show began in Melbourne at the start of 2002, when Tim Smith was given free rein to put together a new drive time show.
 When the breakfast show at the time flopped, The Cage was moved to the vacant breakfast slot only three months after it began.
 A relay of the breakfast show, with about 20% new content, was played in the drive slot.
 Triple M eventually decided in July 2002 to concentrate The Cage on breakfast only.
 In October 2006, Sydney radio ratings had 2Day FM winning the FM market and Triple M, with The Cage breakfast team slipping to 6.8 per cent, down 1.2 points and reigniting speculation over whether the show would continue the following year.
 At the end of 2006, it was reported that the drive-time program The Shebang would replace The Cage in the breakfast shift in Sydney, due to declining ratings, put down the shows inability to be able to talk about local issues due to the Sydney/Melbourne duality of the show.
-Austereo announced on the 14th of December 2006 that The Shebang would move to the morning shift for Triple M Sydney in 2007.
+Austereo announced on 14 December 2006 that The Shebang would move to the morning shift for Triple M Sydney in 2007.
 From January 29, 2007, The Cage has only the morning shift in Melbourne.
 The cast remained unchanged from 2006.
 As of November 2007, the Melbourne Cage finished up and from 2008, comedian Peter Helliar and former Triple J/ABC personality Myf Warhurst took over the Melbourne breakfast spot.

 Events

 During the period of 16–20 October 2006, The Cage ran a competition where listeners had to travel across Australia to Escape the Cage.
 Teams of people had to get as far away from either Sydney or Melbourne within 5 days and whoever went the furthest distance would win $5000 cash.

 In February 2007, The Cage held a night of stand-up comedy, The Cage on Stage, to raise money for those affected by the Victorian bushfires.
 Comedians on the night included all the Cagers as well as Wil Anderson, Greg Fleet and Cal Wilson.

 In March 2007, The Cage held an exhibition of Brig's "meditation art", consisting of a painting of an orange elephant, an orange lady, a brown bear and a blank canvas for the week Brig missed class. $1850 was raised at auction and donated to the Camp Quality charity.
 Former comedian and former National Gallery of Victoria President Steve Vizard was one of the bidders.

-To coincide with the 12th FINA world championships in Melbourne, The Cage held a Suburban Swim Challenge on the 23rd of March 2007 at the Waves Leisure Centre in Highett, Victoria.
+To coincide with the 12th FINA world championships in Melbourne, The Cage held a Suburban Swim Challenge on 23 March 2007 at the Waves Leisure Centre in Highett, Victoria.